marcusfgardiner/SentiMind/README.md

 A twitter sentiment analysis web app based on a hashtag (using machine learning to assess sentiment)

+You can find out what the world thinks about a topic of your choice on [sentimind.co.uk](http://sentimind.co.uk/).
+Or just check the world's general sentiment on kittens and rainbows.

 # Warning

 ## Local host currently hardcoded in /hello route